TuWeile/ResuME/README.md

 #### With Docker Compose
 1. Copy the OpenAI key and endpoints along with your Azure CosmosDB connection string into `config.ini`.
-2. Using your Terminal, change your directory to the directory `microsoftHackathon` where the project is located.
+2. Using your Terminal, change your directory to the directory `ResuME` where the project is located.
 Run the following command in the Terminal.
   ```shell
   docker-compose up
   ```
-3. You should observe both `microsofthackathon-frontend` and `microsoft-backend` container initialized and running.
+3. You should observe both `ResuME-frontend` and `microsoft-backend` container initialized and running.
 Go to http://localhost:3000 to interact with the application.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>